 Everyone’s talking about probiotics these days – the healthy bacteria in our gut that help regulate digestion, support immunity, and generally make you feel good.
 In order for probiotics to work at their best, we need to pair it with a fiber called prebiotics, another equally important component of a healthy diet.
 But what exactly are they?

 Prebiotics + Probiotics = a Healthy You

-Research has found that consuming a variety of prebiotic and probiotic food sources may maintain a healthy gut microbiome to improve your body’s natural functions, including both your immune and digestive system.
+Research has found that consuming a variety of prebiotic and probiotic food sources may maintain a healthy gut microbiome to improve your body’s natural functions, including both your immune and digestive systems.

 How to Eat More Prebiotics:

 To optimize the environment for probiotics, it’s recommended to consume an accompanying prebiotic.
 Synbiotics are foods or supplements that contain both prebiotics and probiotics, such as Lifeway Organic Whole Milk Grassfed Kefir.
 Don’t let the name intimidate you, it’s very simple.
-If you’re making kefir smoothies (a source of probiotics) or pouring it over granola and fruit (source of prebiotics), you’re eating a synbiotic meal.
+If you’re making kefir smoothies (a source of probiotics) or pouring it over granola and fruit (a source of prebiotics), you’re eating a synbiotic meal.